Notes on the Geography of The Western United States: A Boy's San Francisco: 2

 Behind them and on the right, you can see an arm of one of the windmills supposedly built to produce irrigation water for the park.
 The boy certainly never saw them turn.

-The apartments, with plenty of windows for a better few of the near-perpetual fog.
+The apartments had plenty of windows for a better few of the near-perpetual fog.

 The least amusing part of Playland survives.
 It's the mechanical dummy called Sal, who still accursedly guffaws on a loop, now from a museum near Fisherman's Wharf.
 The boy found her anything but funny.

-North of playland, the road climbed to The Cliff House, near Seal Rocks and the foundations of the Sutro Baths.
+North of playland, the road climbed to The Cliff House, near Seal Rocks and the foundations of what the boy knew as the Sutro Baths.

 The baths, with several salt-water pools of various temperatures, operated into the 1950s.
 The boy swam in them but was more taken with the chamber of medieval torture instruments that was part of the adjoining museum.
 It was very explicit.